 Gooseneck with limited diameter

 9. This kind of opening has in general to be considered as “open” type of opening.
-Goosenecks or other similar vent pipes having a transverse area ≤ 710 mm² could be considered as "weathertight" in the stability software, even if they are not exactly as it.
+Goosenecks or other similar vent pipes having a transverse area ≤ 710 mm² could be considered as "weathertight" in the stability software.
 The quantity of water entering would be negligible if these kinds of openings are underwater for a short time only.

+On board existing vessels and for vessels still under construction (until 31 December 2015), goosenecks or other similar vent pipes having a transverse area ≤ 7850 mm² (diameter, 100 mm) may be considered as "weathertight" in the stability software.

 Gooseneck with unlimited diameter